wazenmai/MIDI-BERT/README.md

 Authors: <a href="https://sophia1488.github.io">Yi-Hui (Sophia) Chou</a>, <a href="https://github.com/wazenmai">I-Chun (Bronwin) Chen</a>

 ## Introduction
-[TODO] add arxiv link here and citation

-This is the official repository for the paper, [MidiBERT-Piano: Large-scale Pre-training for Symbolic Music Understanding]().
+This is the official repository for the paper, [MidiBERT-Piano: Large-scale Pre-training for Symbolic Music Understanding](https://arxiv.org/pdf/2107.05223.pdf).

 With this repository, you can
 * pre-train a MidiBERT-Piano with your customized pre-trained dataset